Dispute over military command holds up Congo peace deal

 Separate peace talks between the Kinshasa government and M23 rebels hosted by Uganda have stalled.

-Diplomats at the AU summit said it was unclear whether the delays to the deal would hold up a recommendation by Ban to the U.N.
-Security Council that the new force be deployed.
+Diplomats at the AU summit said it was unclear whether the delays to the deal would hold up a recommendation by U.N.
+Secretary-General Ban Ki-moon to the U.N.
+Security Council the new force be deployed.

 Ngwej said that under the proposed regional agreement the Kinshasa government would commit to security sector reforms, including the army.